jina-ai/docs/chapters/traversal.md

 print(root.id == root.chunks[0].parent_id)  # outputs True
 ```

 The code sample and graph above demonstrates the basic idea of a `chunk` in a Document.
 At the beginning, by default a Document is initialised with `granularity = 0`.
 Next, two chunks have been initialised with `granularity = 0`, and have been added to the root node.
-Adding a chunk to a node, two things happen:
+On addition of a chunk to a node, two things happen:

 1. The granularity of the chunk will be increased by 1.
 2. The chunk will be referenced to its parent which is the root node.